 Step 5: Bake the cake at 350º F for 40-45 minutes until the top is golden.

-To test to see if the cake is finished baking, insert a toothpick into the center of the cake.
+To test if the cake is finished baking, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cake needs to bake longer.

 Top it with vanilla ice cream, whipped cream, or my homemade Old-Fashioned Vanilla Cream Sauce.